bellcd/interview-questions/topics/cs-fundamentals.md

       2. Examples
          1. Call stacks
          2. Your browsing history, ie - what you access with the back button
+      3. A JavaScript `array` works very nicely as a stack, with the `push` and `pop` methods.
    2. Queues
       1. Often visualized as a real world queue (ie, a checkout queue).
 Uses First In First Out (FIFO) access order, which means the elements are accessed in the order they were added.
       2. Examples
          1. Keyboard buffer
          2. Customer service ticketing systems
+      3. In JavaScript, you would want to make a singly linked list, with `head` & `tail` references.
+Using an array, each `dequeue` operation is `O(n)`
 2. Explain
    1. Factory & Singleton patterns
       1. TODO: finish